arduino/docs-content/content/hardware/09.kits/maker/discovery-bundle/features.md

 <FeatureList>

 <Feature title="Nano Matter Board with Headers" image="mkr-form-factor">
 At the core is the Nano Matter with pre-mounted headers for easy setup.
 It features the Silicon Labs MGM240S microcontroller with a Cortex-M33, 1536 kB Flash, and 256 kB RAM.
 It supports Thread®, Bluetooth® Low Energy 5.3, and Bluetooth® Mesh, making it ready for Matter-compatible smart home connectivity.
-Includes Secure Vault® High security and USB-C connector for debugging.
+Includes Secure Vault® High security and USB-C® connector for debugging.
 <FeatureWrapper>
 <FeatureLink title="Read More" url="/hardware/nano-matter"/>
 </FeatureWrapper>